-Grounds for applying for a Civil Partnership Dissolution
+Grounds for applying for a dissolution

-For one of the parties to request a civil partnership dissolution, the partnership must have been registered for over one year.
+For one of the parties to request a dissolution, the partnership must have been registered for over one year.
 Just as with a divorce, the person requesting the dissolution must provide evidence to show that the relationship has irretrievably broken down.

 The most common reason for a dissolution is that the other party has been unreasonable.
 Some of the reasons that can be given for unreasonable behaviour include physical or mental abuse, financial irresponsibility, a dependence on drugs or alcohol, or sexual unfaithfulness.

 The other main reason for a civil partnership dissolution is if the couple have been apart for a certain amount of time.
 If they have lived apart for two years and both parties agree, or for five years and only one party agrees, it is likely the dissolution will be granted.
-If one partner has deserted the other for more than two years without a good reason, this is also grounds for a civil partnership dissolution.
+If one partner has deserted the other for more than two years without a good reason, this is also grounds for a dissolution.

-Being a Petitioner or Respondent in a Civil Partnership Dissolution
+Being a Petitioner or Respondent in a civil partnership dissolution

 The first step in a civil partnership dissolution is for the person requesting the dissolution to complete a Petition.
 A petition is a document detailing the facts of the civil partnership and the reasons why he or she is seeking the dissolution.
 The other member of the partnership is then able to contest the dissolution if they wish to do so.
 If this happens it will go to court, though a fully contested trial is rare.
 The judge must agree that the partnership has irretrievably broken down before ordering dissolution.